Information for Presenters

 Abstract Guidelines

 Presenters must submit a registration form which includes an abstract of no more than 150 words, excluding header information (name(s), title, faculty mentor, major, any program that supported your work).
 Abstracts should conform to the disciplinary conventions of your field.
+The proposal will be made available to conference attendees via the website.

 Karla B example Abstract (Biology)